 Dale Trimble, MA

-Dale Trimble, MA received his M.A. in Humanistic Psychology from Antioch University in 1977.
+Dale Trimble, MA served as AEDP Faculty/Sr. Faculty from 2015 until 2022, when he transitioned to his current role as AEDP Faculty Emerita & Supervisor.
+He received his M.A. in Humanistic Psychology from Antioch University in 1977.
 In 1981 Dale co-founded the first court ordered treatment program for men who assault their partners in the province of British Columbia.
 He was the lead author of the Canadian syllabus for CP 602 – The Psychology of Trauma and Interpersonal Violence for City University of Seattle, Vancouver, BC campus, where Dale has taught and supervised graduate students.
 Known as a Canadian expert on working with men, Dale has travelled throughout Canada providing training for therapists on compassionate ways of helping men change.

 In 2003-04 Dale was the recipient of the BC Association of Clinical Counsellors, President’s Award for Distinguished Contributions to the Profession.
-Dale has a private practice in Vancouver, BC where he works with individuals and couples focusing on resolution of early childhood trauma, anxiety, interpersonal violence and depression.
+Dale has a private practice in Vancouver, BC where he works with individualsand couples focusing on resolution of early childhood trauma, anxiety, interpersonal violence and depression.
 His background includes extensive training in Emotionally Focused Couples therapy, EMDR and the clinical application of meditation and mindfulness practices to healing.
 When Dale first connected with AEDP in 2009 he knew that he had found his therapeutic home.
-Since then he has trained extensively in AEDP with Diana Fosha and Ben Lipton.
+Since then he trained extensively in AEDP, especially with Diana Fosha and Ben Lipton.